crypto-com/chain-desktop-wallet/README.md

 ```
 Builds an optimized web distributable output for the repository.

 The final output build should be ready to be deployed like any normal react web app.
-The build folder is ready to be deployed 🚀
+The /build folder is ready to be deployed 🚀

 #### Electron Target 💻